-The Rwenzori mountains are a 996km2 range stretching 120 kilometres (75 mi) in length and 65 kilometres (40 mi) in width making it Africa’s biggest mountain range.
+Rwenzori mountains spelt Ruwenzori cover an area of 996km2 on the Uganda-DR Congo border.
+This mountain range stretches 120 kilometres (75 mi) in length and 65 kilometres (40 mi) in width making it one of Africa’s biggest mountain range.

-The Rwenzori mountains were christened the “Mountains of the Moon” by the Alexandrine geographer Ptolemy in AD 150.
+The Rwenzori mountains were named the “Mountains of the Moon” by the Alexandrine geographer Ptolemy in AD 150.

 The explorer Henry Stanley placed the Rwenzori mountains on the map on 24th May 1888.
-He labelled it ‘Ruwenzori’, a local name which he recorded as meaning “Rain-Maker” or “Cloud-King.”
+He labelled it ‘Ruwenzori’, a local name which he recorded as translated from O’ Rwenzuru or Rwenjura.

 Rwenzori Mountains National Park protects the highest parts of the 120km-long and 65km-wide Rwenzori mountain range.
 The national park hosts 70 mammals and 217 bird species including 19 Albertine Rift endemics, as well as some of the world’s rarest vegetation.